Meet the Board

 | Bob Moffett

 A Laguna Beach resident for over 40 years, Bob brings a world of experience to the Festival of Arts.
 In 1953, after attending UCLA, Bob started his successful career in the entertainment business behind-the-scenes in engineering and production at KTLA in telecine-editing operations, audio mixing, camera operator and videotape operations.
 He was promoted to the position of Engineering Supervisor – overseeing many of the videotape productions.
 Recruited by KOCE in 1970, Bob became Chief Engineer and was later promoted to Station Manager.
 Bob spent 26 years with KOCE before retiring in 1996.
 Actively devoted to improving the welfare of Laguna Beach and the Festival of Arts, Bob has been very active in developing long range plans for the upgrading of the Festival & Pageant facilities.
 Working closely with other Festival Board members, he has made a very strong unified commitment to the success of the Festival of Arts & Pageant of the Masters.
 Bob shares his passion for the arts with his wife Jacquie, a longtime Festival of Arts exhibitor and former board member.
-Bob is liaison to the Operations Department and a member of the Audit, Exhibits, Human Resources, Planning and Restaurant Committees.
+Bob is liaison to the Operations and Guest Services Departments and a member of the Audit, Exhibits, Human Resources, Planning and Restaurant Committees.

 | Ann Webster